Casus Belli Engineering

 The proposed replacement aligns suspiciously well with the proposer's expertise or preferences.
 If the person who has been advocating for GraphQL suddenly decides that a REST API failure proves REST is fundamentally flawed, be skeptical.

 The actual root causes are not analyzed rigorously.
-If the investigation stops at "X is built on Y and therefore Y is wrong," rather than continuing to "X fails because of Z which is unrelated to Y," you are witnessing a casus belli development.
+If the investigation stops at "X is built on Y and therefore Y is wrong," rather than continuing to "X fails because of Z which is unrelated to Y," you are witnessing Casus Belli Development.

 How do you resist it?